the-swerve/citizen/readme.md

 // changed === true
 ```

-citizen also emits `'change {computed_property}'` events for computed properties!
+citizen also emits `'change {computed_property}'` events for computed properties.
 If any properties that a computed property depends on are changed, a change event for that computed property is emitted.

 ```js
 var changed = false